 Credit is pushed down our throats on a continual basis.
 Sign up for this credit card and get 0.00% APR for a YEAR!
 Sounds great right.
 Wrong.
 Listen, I’ve worked all my career in banking.
 Here’s the truth.
 They KNOW you’ll never pay off that credit card amount, you’ll just charge it up.
 Think that’s bad.
 Nope.
 Here’s the bad part.
 60% of people will still use that old card!
 Getting into DOUBLE debt.
 It’s a snowball and not a pretty little cute snowman, but like a lion-eat-your-head-off-snowman.
 Bankers know that all they have to do is get you to say yes.
 The rest is up to you and let me tell you, after years and years in the industry before I became a stay at home mom, 95% of people DON’T say “no” once they get it and the ones that do, they get their limits increased all the time to up the enticement and temptation!
 It’s a huge snare people and their tricks sicken me.

 Live on your income

-Whatever that income is, don’t spend a penny over.
+Whatever that income is, (low income, one income, two incomes, etc.) don’t spend a penny over.
 How can we judge the government for the millions of dollars they are in debt, while we do the same thing with our own bills?
 They didn’t get into debt overnight and neither did we.
 I know, it hurts.
 I’m REALLY sorry, but I have to tell you the truth, so that TOGETHER, we can fix it! 🙂 We can’t fix something we don’t know is broken.
 You have to stop getting payday loan advances, you have to stop living on borrowed time.

 Have you started a budget diet yet?
-Have you gone through your bills and trimmed down what is unneccesary?
-How much did you save per month by doing so?
-Any other ideas you can add of how people can trim their expenses?
+Have you gone through your bills and trimmed down what is unnecessary?
+How much did you calculate you save per month by doing so?
+Any other ideas you can add of how people can trim their monthly expenses?